Sennheiser E835 vs Shure SM58: Which one you should choose?

 This was a tough one.
 We loved the sound quality of the Sennheiser E835, but the Shure SM58 sounded better overall.
 The Sennheiser is the better of the two when it comes to sound quality, but the Shure is the better of the two when it comes to durability and price.

 After a careful comparison of the two models, we can conclude that Shure SM58 is the best choice in this category.
-Not only it has a wider range, but it is also less expensive and provides much better sound quality than the Sennheiser E835.
+Not only does it have a wider range, but it is also less expensive and provides much better sound quality than the Sennheiser E835.

 If you want to host a karaoke party and looking for a decent microphone, you should check out our best picks here.